Stephen M. Young

-of the Democratic Party, he served as a United States Senator from Ohio from 1959 until 1971.
+of the Democratic Party, he served two terms as a United States senator from Ohio from 1959 until 1971.

-Life and career
+Early life

 Young was born on May 4, 1889, in Norwalk, Ohio, the fourth and youngest child of Stephen Marvin Young and Isabella Margaret Wagner.
 He and his father (who was a judge in Huron County) were namesakes of his great-grandfather, Stephen Marvin (1797–1868), the first pioneer of Shelby, Ohio.
 He attended Kenyon College and Adelbert College.

 Young received a law degree from Case Western Reserve University School of Law in Cleveland, Ohio, in 1911.

+Early political career

 Young served in the Ohio House of Representatives from 1913 to 1917, and as an assistant prosecutor of Cuyahoga County, Ohio, from 1917 to 1918.
 During the World War I era, he served in the U.S. Army in field artillery.
 In 1919, he returned to the Cuyahoga County prosecutor's office.

-In 1922, Young ran for the office of Attorney General of Ohio.
+In 1922, Young ran for the office of attorney general of Ohio.
 He won the Democratic nomination, but lost in the general election to Charles Crabbe, garnering 744,693 votes to Crabbe's 780,192.
 In 1930, he ran for the Democratic nomination for governor of Ohio but lost in the Democratic primary to former Representative George White, who went on to win the governorship.